maniaplanet/documentation/creation/index.md

 [More...][7]

 # [Create an emblem][8]
-The assets to create an emblema for your character [More...][8]
+The assets to create an emblema for your character.
+[More...][8]

 [1]: ./maniascript/